BZajc/1Chat/README.md

 1Chat is a real-time chat application designed to connect users randomly for engaging conversations.
 With 1Chat, users can experience the excitement of meeting new people from around the world in a safe and moderated environment.

 ## Technologies Used

 1Chat is built using the following technologies:

-React (with Redux): A JavaScript library for building user interfaces, used for creating the frontend of the application.
-Redux is utilized for managing application state.

-TypeScript: A statically typed superset of JavaScript that enhances code quality and developer productivity.

-Firebase: A platform provided by Google for developing mobile and web applications.
-Firebase services are used for authentication, database management, and hosting.

-1Chat is built using the following technologies: